 It usually takes Amazon 2-6 days to process an FBA shipment after it is delivered to an FBA center.
 Inventory that is sent to Amazon is scanned and available for sale in a matter of days.
 However, busy holiday seasons might cause some unforeseen delays in the processing time.
 The status can be checked through the Amazon Seller Central under Shipping Queue.
 It gives an indication when the delivery was made and when the shipment is received in full.

-Since we know how confusing and time-consuming the shipping process can be, we've put together a highly effective and specialized team that can help you save time and money by handling your shipping the right way!
+As full-service Amazon agency, we know how confusing and time-consuming the shipping process can be, we've put together a highly effective and specialized team that can help you save time and money by handling your shipping the right way!

 To learn more about how we can help your FBA business contact us and schedule a free consultation now!